Skip to main content

 Separate rights and assets clearly, since podcast work can involve different right types, for example, copyright, trademark, design, patents, and related rights.

 Use an asset schedule with distinct lines for: final deliverables, project files, raw recordings, templates, and pre-existing materials.
-For each line, state the intended transfer status and trigger, such as [assigned after full payment], [licensed for defined use], or [not transferred].
+For each line, state the intended transfer status and trigger, such as assignment after full payment, a license for defined use, or no transfer of ownership.
 If raw files or session files are included, specify the format and handoff trigger in the same clause.

 Third-party rights can become a failure point when responsibility gets assumed instead of assigned.
 The fix is to decide in writing who does what before anything is sourced or published.